tandermann/iucn_extinction_simulator/README.md

 	- `conda config --add channels conda-forge`
 	- `conda config --add channels bioconda`

-4. Install `iucn_sim` and all it's dependencies by typing the following into the command line, **but see the tip below before you do so!**
+4. Install `iucn_sim` and all it's dependencies by typing the following into the command line, **but see the recommendation below before you do so!**
 	- `conda install iucn_sim`

-	> Tip: Installing iucn_sim with the command above is the simplest solution.
+	> Recommendation: Installing iucn_sim with the command above is the simplest solution.
 However, to be safe that you don't change the standard path on your computer to a different R or Python version than what you have been previously using, it is recommendable to create your own environment for `iucn_sim`.
 This is not any more complicated, except that everytime before you use iucn_sim, you will need to connect to the created environment (just a single command, see below).
 	> - In order to install `iucn_sim` into a new environment, simply type `conda create -n iucn_sim_env iucn_sim`.
 	> - Now, everytime you want to use `iucn_sim`, type `conda activate iucn_sim_env` to connect to the environment (in some cases this command doesn't work, but you need to type `source activate iucn_sim_env` instead).
 Once connected to the virtual environment you can repeatedly use `iucn_sim`.
 When you are done and want to disconnect from the environment, type `conda deactivate`.